-In this review of the Nerf Rival Roundhouse, I am going to walk you through some of the top features of this blaster, and I will share my honest personal opinion with you.
+In this review, I am going to walk you through some of the top features of the Roundhouse, and I will share my honest personal opinion with you.

 You can purchase the Nerf Rival Roundhouse blaster on Amazon.